 Nathan Larson joined Community GroundWorks as the Education Director in 2006.
 He has worked as a garden and nature educator for the past twelve years.
 Nathan directs urban farm and garden education programs for pre-K-12 students including the Troy Kids’ Garden Program and Goodman Youth Grow Local Farm.
 Nathan provides professional development for school teachers, college students and community educators locally and nationally through workshops, courses, and trainings including the annual Growing Minds course.
 He writes garden-based curricula and recently co-authored Got Veggies?: A Garden-Based Nutrition Education Curriculum.
 He also conducts collaborative research with faculty partners at the University of Wisconsin-Madison and he is a Senior Outreach Associate in the Department of Landscape Architecture.
 Nathan—a third generation Madisonian—lives with his wife and children at Troy Gardens.
 In addition to growing food, he thoroughly enjoys skiing on freshly fallen snow and walking barefoot in the sand.

-Ginny Hughes is the Program Manger for the Troy Kids' Garden.
 Before joining Community GroundWorks, she earned a master's degree in Environmental Leadership from Naropa University in Boulder, Colorado.
 She co-founded and managed the Sherman Middle School garden on the northside of Madison.
 She is passionate about sharing the magic of the garden with kids and is delighted to be working at Troy Gardens.
-Ginny lives and gardens here with her husband and two children.
 She also enjoys bikram yoga and color-coded filing systems.

-Beth Hanna (Training and Outreach Specialist for the Wisconsin School Garden Initiative)
+Training and Outreach Specialist for the Wisconsin School Garden Initiative

-Beth Hanna is the Training and Outreach Specialist for the Wisconsin School Garden Initiative.
 Supported by the UW School of Medicine and Public Health's Wisconsin Partnership Program, the Wisconsin School Garden Initiative aims to build off the success of the Got Dirt?
 Garden Initiative to employ youth gardening and garden-based education strategies to reduce rates of overweight and obesity in Wisconsin's children.
 Beth is eager to use her background in teaching and Public Health to get more Wisconsin kids in the dirt.
-Beth, her husband, and their two dogs are recent transplants to Madison and are already enamored with the good food, numerous trails, and welcoming people this city has to offer.

 Before joining Community GroundWorks, Jennica earned a master's degree in Environmental Education from UW-Stevens Point, where she helped run environmental education programs and care for 33 chickens at the Central Wisconsin Environmental Station.
 Jennica has worn a variety of educational hats, such as coordinating a school garden program in Kalamazoo, Michigan and teaching math as a Peace Corps Volunteer in Vanuatu, where she gardened next to banana trees.
 Her love of well-grown food and the outdoors began in her family's garden, from which she sold gigantic zucchinis out of a little red wagon with her brother.
 Besides vegetables, Jennica enjoys collecting corny jokes and puns, early morning runs, and winter canoeing adventures.

-On the day I was born, my parents planted a willow in honor of my birth.
-My family’s love of nature and gardening put me on a life-long tree-hugging and beet-eating trajectory.
-Since then, I have lived around the world, studied natural resources, science communication, landscape architecture and horticulture therapy.
-I am now deeply rooted in Madison and pleased to call Community GroundWorks my home for outdoor wonderment and engagement with nature.
-I’ll see you on the Land!
+On the day Shelly was born, her parents planted a willow in honor of her birth.
+Her family’s love of nature and gardening put her on a life-long tree-hugging and beet-eating trajectory.
+Since then, she has lived around the world, studied natural resources, science communication, landscape architecture and horticulture therapy.
+She is now deeply rooted in Madison and pleased to call Community GroundWorks her home for outdoor wonderment and engagement with nature.